pgpkg/pgpkg/docs/pages/tutorial.md

 Great!
 Note that the filename `contact@001.sql` is just a convention.
 It's not required by pgpkg, which only cares about the list of filenames in `@migration.pgpkg`.
 However, this naming convention means that most IDEs will list migrations in order, with `contact.sql` followed by `contact@001.sql`.
-This makes reading migrations much easier.
+This makes understanding migrations much easier, especially when there are many of them.

 Now, let's use that data in a new function!

-Edit `world.sql`:
+Edit the new file `world.sql`:

     create or replace function hello.world() returns text language plpgsql as $$ declare